 Alarms blaring, I stagger to my feet.
 I refuse to die in a preventable farm accident!

 The engine roars, but knees (mine?) attached backward and refusing to run.
-I grab the pay phone, but the hand piece a beer bottle, the cord braided strands of dental floss.
+I grab the pay phone, but the hand piece is a beer bottle (local, craft) and the cord merely braided strands of dental floss.
 Collision inevitable, I down the home-brewed stout, press the bottle to my ear, scream the Pledge of Allegiance.
 When I hit indivisible, a coach bus crashes into view and grinds to a lurching halt.

 The driver throws open the door: “Need a ride?”